 Adoption Process and Timeline

-August 23rd – The Plan Commission adopted the draft plan, kicking off a process to release it for a formal 30 day public comment period.
+8/23/18 – The Plan Commission adopted the draft plan, kicking off a process to release it for a formal 30 day public comment period.
+PC adoption resolution

-October 2nd – The Town of Verona Board of Supervisor held a public hearing on the draft plan.
+10/2/2018 – The Town of Verona Board of Supervisors held a public hearing on the draft plan.
 Written comments were provided to the Board and people were encouraged to speak during the public hearing.
 The Town Board moved to postpone adoption until the Plan Commission could review the comments received an make edits.
+Public hearing notice 8.30

 - Map 9.1 – Existing Land Use